 Bernese Mountain dogs are some of the best dogs in the world.
-Not only are they big fluffy dogs (which we all love), but also great companions and nanny dogs.
-But are Bernese Mountain dogs smart?
-How smart are they?
+Not only are they big fluffy dogs (which we all love), but they’re also great companions and “nanny dogs.”
+They certainly have the brawn, but do Bernese Mountain dogs also have the brains?

-The Bernese Mountain dog, affectionately nicknamed “Berner,” is an intelligent dog breed for many reasons.
-Let’s further examine how we measured their intelligence and what actually makes them smart dogs.
+The Bernese Mountain dog, affectionately nicknamed “Berner,” is smart breed for many reasons.
+There’s more to these dogs than just being able to learn commands quickly.
+Read on to see how we measure dog intelligence and what actually makes them smart dogs.

 RECOMMENDED: 100 Smartest Breeds of Dogs